FStiffler/Pong-Game/report.md

 ### Your approach to the problem

+- Work with modules, classes and functions
+- Abstraction and decompostion
+- Object oriented Programming

 ### What you did

 ### Design

-- What you already had (and where it came from)
+* What you already had (and where it came from)
+  * Started from scratch but looked a online [tutorial](https://realpython.com/pygame-a-primer/) and already existing [project](https://gist.github.com/vinothpandian/4337527) for some idea.

 - What you added/changed